aionnetwork/aion-docs/aion-virtual-machine/intellij/install.md

 # Install the Plugin

+Install the latest stable build, or load the bleeding-edge edition.

 ## Standard Installation

 The installation process for the Aion IntelliJ plugin is incredibly simple, thanks to the inclusion of the IntelliJ Plugin Marketplace.
 This is the recommended installation method.